Garry Jones Garry Jones

 Now we are at a crossroads.

 We can continue with the status quo, the old conceptions, the old constructs, the old measures.
-Or we can build new ones, designed around what users are actually experiencing: Screen + App Time.
+Or we can build new ones, designed around what users are actually experiencing: Screen Plus App Time.

 Your Phone Isn't Distracting You.
 It's Built To.